julianneyang/fast-16s-analysis/README.md

 the first run is an `echo` command that will prompt for what inputs to utilize

 ### Details about each script

+1. To make a taxa summary plot (stacked column chart showing taxonomy)
+  - Make a taxonomy.tsv file, which should contain the header `feature-id`, `taxonomy`, `confidence`.
+  - Import the taxonomy.tsv file with `import-taxonomy.sh`.